ejeschke/ginga/doc/manual/customizing.rst

 * `vbox`: a vertical panel of containers of fixed size

-* `ws`: a workspace container that allows a plugin or a channel viewer to be loaded into it.
+* `ws`: a workspace that allows a plugin or a channel viewer to be loaded into it.
+A workspace can be configured in four ways: as a tabbed notebook (`wstype="tabs"`), as a stack (`wstype="stack"`), as an MDI (Multiple Document Interface, `wstype="mdi"`) or a grid (`wstype="grid"`).

 * `widget`: a preconstructed widget passed in.
-This allows extremely fine control when customizing.

 In every case the second item in the sublist is a dictionary that provides some optional parameters that modify the characteristics of the container.
 If there is no need to override the default parameters the dictionary can simply be empty.
-These attributes include:

-* `name`: key that this item should get stored under in the widget dictionary that is constructed as part of building the layout (this is described elsewhere).
-The name is mostly important for workspaces, as it provides the reference for where a plugin should be loaded.
-  Because of this workspace names should really be unique.

-* `wstype`: used when the item type is "ws", and specifies the type of workspace to be constructed.
-A workspace can be configured in four
-  ways: as a tabbed notebook (`wstype="tabs"`), as a stack (`wstype="stack"`), as a Multiple Document Interface (`wstype="mdi"`) or as a grid (`wstype="grid"`).
+The optional third and following items are specifications for nested content.

+All types of containers honor the following parameters:

 * width: can specify a desired width in pixels for the container.

 * height: can specify a desired height in pixels for the container.

-The optional third and following items are specifications for nested content.
-These are usually also sublists, but can also be specified as dictionaries for types `hbox` and `vbox`.
+* name: specifies a mapping of a name to the created container widget.
+The name is important especially for workspaces, as they may be referred to as an output destination when registering plugins.

+.. note:: In the above example, we define a top-level window consisting
+          of a vbox (named "top") with 4 layers: a hbox ("menu"), hpanel ("hpnl"), a workspace ("toolbar") and another hbox ("status").
+          The main horizontal panel of three containers: a workspace ("left") with a width of 300 pixels, a vbox ("main", 700 pixels) and a workspace ("right", 400 pixels).
+          The "left" workspace is pre-populated
+          with an "Info" tab containing a vertical panel of two
+          workspaces: "uleft" and "lleft" with heights of 300 and 430 pixels, respectively.
+The "right" workspace is pre-populated with a "Dialogs" tab containing an empty workspace.
+          The "main" vbox is configured with three rows of workspaces:
+          "channels", "cbar" and "readout".

+Ginga uses some container names in special ways.
+For example, Ginga looks for a "channels" workspace as the default workspace for creating channels, and the "dialogs" workspace is where most local plugins are instantiated (when activated), by default.
+These two names should at least be defined somewhere in default_layout.

 ==========================
 Adding or Removing Plugins